 See the pigs

-Jeju is famous for its black pigs, or commonly known as Jeju Black.
+Jeju is famous for its black pigs, commonly known as Jeju Black.
 The Jeju native black pig is smaller and has smooth black hair.

 See the Dolharubang statue